-Volunteers and regular visitors are required to complete this form and pass it to

-Dan Richmond DSL if they have a safeguarding concern about a child in our school.
+Volunteers and regular visitors are required to complete this form and pass it to Dan Richmond DSL if they have a safeguarding concern about a child in our school.

-Full name of child Date of Birth Class/Tutor/Form Your name and position in group school
+Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

 Nature of concern/disclosure

 Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

+what did the child say of do and what you said.

 Time & date of incident:

 Who are you passing this information to?

 Name:

 Position:

 [Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

+Your signature:

-Your signature: Time form completed: Date:
+Time form completed:

+Date:

 Time form received by DSL:

 Action taken by DSL:

 Referred to?

-Attendance Police Just One CADS PSA Community & Other Lead Norfolk Partnerships
+Attendance Police Just One CADS PSA Other Lead Norfolk

+Date: Time:

-Date: Time: Parents informed?
+Parents informed?
 Yes / No (If No, state reason)

 Feedback given to?

-Pastoral team Teacher Child Person who recorded disclosure
+Pastoral teamTeacherChildPerson who recorded disclosure

-Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services
+Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services

-Full name: DSL Signature: Date: